 Today I will share my experience of moving to SiteGround, as well as highlight some of the features about their service which I like best.

 Moving my Site to SiteGround

 While signing up to SiteGround, you can choose where you want your site to be hosted.
-SiteGround operate three datacenters (Chicago, Amsterdam and Singapore), and your choice should be based on where your target market is.
+SiteGround operate four datacenters (Chicago, London, Amsterdam and Singapore), and your choice should be based on where your target market is.
 On the datacenters page, they have a helpful clickable map to help you make your choice.
 You can also claim your free domain while signing up, if you have one already then this offer doesn’t affect you.